AmadeusW/homeautomation-mediasensor/README.md

   * Override the sound sensor and manually control the light
   * Option to not use the sound sensor at all
 * Mouse free operation
-  * Control the light when minimized app restores (e.g. with alt tab)
+  * Space, Enter and Escape shortcuts to operate and/or minimize the app.
 * Don't worry about turning the PC off
-  * Turn the light off after a delay when app closes
+  * The light turns off a minute after the app closes

 ## Prerequisites